igrgurina/Degorttle/README.md

 If anyone is interested, here's how to fix it:
 * play with numbers in Includes/Soldier.php, specifically $damage, $affected and $health for every type of soldier

-You might just get the right combo to make it (always, not just sometimes) work.
+You might just get the right combination to make it (always, not just sometimes) work.

 p.s. sometimes === 7 in 10 tries